Travel Tips for Morocco

 Moroccan food is renowned for its vibrant flavors and diverse ingredients.
 Key dishes to try include:

-- Pastilla: A savory-sweet pie typically filled with pigeon or chicken, almonds, and spices, wrapped in a crisp pastry.
+• Pastilla: A savory-sweet pie typically filled with pigeon or chicken, almonds, and spices and wrapped in crisp pastry.

 8. Safety and Security